aragon/sdk/javascript/modules/client/README.md

 Handles the flow of depositing ERC20 tokens to a DAO.

 - Similar to the example above
-- The `token` field is now required
+- The `tokenAddress` field is required
 - Will attempt to increase the ERC20 allowance if not sufficient
 - More fintermediate steps are yielded